zeddic/zeddic.github.io/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Home
 ---

-# Hello
-## World

-This is a test jof Github pages w/ a local Jekyll install
+This is a test home page.